apache/calcite/HOWTO.md

 ## JavaTypeFactory

 When Optiq compares `Type` instances, it requires them to be the same object.
 If there are two distinct `Type` instances that refer to the same Java type, Optiq may fail to recognize that they match.
-It is recommended to
+It is recommended to:
 -   Use a single instance of `JavaTypeFactory` within the optiq context
 -   Store the `Type` instances so that the same object is always returned for the same `Type`.

 ## Set up PGP signing keys (for Optiq committers)

 Follow instructions at http://www.apache.org/dev/release-signing to create a key pair.
 (On Mac OS X, I did `brew install gpg` and `gpg --gen-key`.)

 Add your public key to the `KEYS` file by following instructions in the `KEYS` file.

 ## Making a snapshot (for Optiq committers)